Study on bovine leukosis

-Bovine leukemia virus (BLV: family, Retroviridae; subfamily, Orthoretrovirinae; genus, Deltaretrovirus) is the causative agent of enzootic bovine leukemia (EBL), which manifests as B-cell lymphomas in 1%–5% of BLV-infected cattle.
-Although has been eradicated in some European countries, EBL is still prevalent worldwide, including Japan where the number of EBL cases has been increasing recently.
+Bovine leukemia virus (BLV: family, Retroviridae; subfamily, Orthoretrovirinae; genus, Deltaretrovirus) is the causative agent of enzootic bovine leukosis (EBL), which manifests as B-cell lymphomas in 1%–5% of BLV-infected cattle.
+Although has been eradicated in some European countries, EBL is still prevalent worldwide, including Japan where the number of EBL cases has been increasing recently and more than 4,500 cases have been reported in 2025.
 A nationwide survey in Japan conducted from 2009 to 2011 indicated high seroprevalence of BLV in both dairy and beef cattle (40.9% and 28.7%, respectively).
 To date, no vaccine and therapeutic method are available for the prevention of this disease.

-We started studies on BLV infection in 1970s, and have conducted many research activities over the past 40 years: epidemiological survey of BLV infection and leukemia cases, search for tumor-associated antigens, mechanism(s) of disease progression and antiviral immunity, and development of vaccine candidate.
-Currently, we have three approaches to develop effective method(s) for the prevention and control of bovine leukemia based on the results from our research activities.
+We started studies on BLV infection in 1970s, and have conducted many research activities over the past 50 years: epidemiological survey of BLV infection and leukemia cases, search for tumor-associated antigens, mechanisms of disease progression and antiviral immunity, analysis of proviral integration sites and development of vaccine candidate.
+Currently, we have three approaches to develop effective methods for the prevention and control of bovine leukemia based on the results from our research activities.

 Progressive exhaustion of T-cell functions is considered to facilitate disease progression of BLV infection.
 Our previous studies unveiled the mechanisms of T-cell exhaustion mediated by immune checkpoint molecules or regulatory T cells in BLV infection.
 We are currently conducting pilot clinical trials of molecular targeted drugs to test their immunomodulatory and therapeutic effects on BLV-infected cattle.